aconley/datasciencecoursera/GetData/Project/README.md

 of those measurements is computed for each measured varaible and stored in the tidy data set.
-This is then written to a tab-separated data file ("tidy_accel.txt" by default); tab separation is used because the coursera web site can't process comma-separated files.
+This is then written to a tab-separated data file ("tidy_accel.txt" by default); tab separation is used because the coursera web site seems to have problems with comma-separated files.